sagar-bhukya/api_imdb/README.md

 Use Serializer when you have non-model data, complex validation logic, or need full control over the serialized data.
 Use ModelSerializer when working with Django models and you want to quickly create a serializer with minimal custom logic.'''

+# Permissions :
+In Django, permissions are a way to control access to different parts of your application.
+They help manage what actions a user can perform, such as reading, writing, or deleting data.
+Django's permission system is very flexible and can be customized to fit the needs of your application.